 The work on integrating the GUI with Pattern Orchestrator started with determining the JSON model to send data between them.
 It was a crucial step to enable parallel work by partners.
 The aim of this integration was to support Pattern Orchestrator in monitoring the current state of SPDI patterns from all recipes and location SPDI patterns in an individual layer.
 In Pattern Orchestrator component, a dedicated endpoint was created for GUI that provides combined data with SPDI patterns and recipes.
-An example of the JSON model that was created for this communication is depicted below.
+An example of the JSON model that was created for this communication is depicted in Figure 3-7.

-"recipes": [{ "name": "Recipe1", "SequencesList": ["values": { { "LinksList": ["ID": "Sequence1", { "Name": "Sequence1", "ID": "Link1", "Node1": "Camera", "Node1": "Camera", "Node2": "ObjectDetector", "Node2": "ObjectDetector", "layer": "backend", "layer": "network", "properties": ["properties": [{ { "name": "Connection stability", "name": "Bandwidth", "satisfied": "true", "satisfied": "true", "category": "dependability" "category": "dependability" }]] } }],], "MergesList": ["NodesList": [{ { "ID": "Merge1", "ID": "Camera", "Name": "Merge1", "Name": "Camera" "Node1": "Sequence1", "layer": "network", "Node2": "Sequence2", "properties": ["Node3": "DetectIntruder", { "layer": "network", "name": "camera resolution", "properties": ["satisfied": "true", "category": "security'] } }] 1. }, "SplitsList": ["ID": "ObjectDetector",], "Name": "ObjectDetector", "ChoicesList": ["layer": "network", "properties": [] { } "name": "Memory", } "satisfied": "false", "category": "security"] ł }] }],
+'''

+"recipes": [

+{

+"name": "Recipe1",

+"SequencesList": [

+"values": {

+{

+"LinksList": [

+"ID": "Sequence1"

+"Name": "Sequence1",

+"ID": "Link1",

+"Node1": "Camera",

+"Node1": "Camera".

+"Node2": "ObjectDetector",

+"layer": "backend",

+"Node2": "ObjectDetector",

+"layer": "network",

+"properties": [

+"properties": [

+"name": "Connection stability",

+"name": "Bandwidth",

+"satisfied": "true",

+"category": "dependability"

+"satisfied": "true",

+"category": "dependability"

+1

+]

+}

+}

+],

+"MergesList": [

+"NodesList": [

+"ID": "Merge1"

+"ID": "Camera",

+"Name": "Merge1",

+"Name": "Camera"

+"Node1": "Sequence1"

+"layer": "network",

+"Node2": "Sequence2"

+"properties": [

+"Node3": "DetectIntruder",

+"layer": "network",

+"name": "camera resolution",

+"properties": [

+"satisfied": "true",

+"category": "security"

+}

+1

+"SplitsList": [

+"ID": "ObjectDetector"

+"Name": "ObjectDetector",

+"ChoicesList": [

+"layer": "network",

+"properties": [

+]

+{

+}

+"name": "Memory"

+"satisfied": "false",

+"category": "security"

+]

+]

+}

+],

+'''

-FIGURE 12 EXAMPLE OF JSON RETURNED FROM PATTERN ORCHESTRATOR
+FIGURE 3-7 EXAMPLE OF JSON RETURNED FROM PATTERN ORCHESTRATOR

-As it is shown in Figure 12 the model data contains a list of defined recipes with all nodes(e.g. links, sequences, nodes) combined with SPDI patterns defined for them.
+As shown in Figure 3-7, the model data contains a list of defined recipes with all nodes (e.g. links, sequences, nodes) combined with SPDI patterns defined for them.
 All patterns are assigned to one of the possible layers (backend, network, gateway) or to one of three cross layers that are between standard layers.
 To receive data from PO special HTTP method called getSPDIData was developed.
 When PO receives a request, it merges data from the external component (e.g. Recipe Cooker) and returns a response in JSON format.
-GUI translates this data to show it in two possible ways, as patterns with assigned to layers or as a node graph.
+The GUI then translates this data to show it in two possible ways, as patterns with assigned to layers or as a node graph.
 Creating a graph from a JSON description required the implementation of new algorithms to be able to show the graph in a similar form to Recipe Cooker.
-Detailed description with example views was included in the D4.7 document in section 4.3.4 and interaction between components is depicted below.
+Detailed descriptions with example views can be found in deliverable D4.7 (section 4.3.4), while the interaction between components is depicted in Figure 3-8.